 For more information on the Olive Fruit Fly please see the link below or consult your County Agricultural Adviser or research the internet for information.

-Plastic, food-grade containers are supplied at a nominal price.
-We will only accept clean and dry, labeled, food-grade plastic containers at the time of olive drop-off for oil collection.
+Plastic, food-grade containers to hold your finished oil are supplied at a nominal price.
+If you wish to bring your own container, we will only accept clean and dry, labeled, food-grade plastic containers (no used milk/juice containers) at the time of olive drop-off for oil collection.
 We want you to be completely satisfied with your olive oil and we cannot guarantee the level of cleanliness of non-food-grade containers brought in from the outside.
-Each person will receive the amount of oil in the percentage of weight they brought in.
+Each person will receive the amount of oil equivalent to the percentage of weight of olives they brought in.
 For example, if your olives represent 10% of the total weight of the olives collected that day, you will receive 10% of the oil produced.
 When portioning the oil, we do it by weight and round to the nearest ounce.

-Past years have had yields ranging from 70lbs to 85lbs per gallon of oil.
+Past years have had yields ranging from 55lbs to 85lbs per gallon of oil.
 However, every season and batch will be different.
 Therefore, we cannot guarantee a certain percentage yield.

 All Community Milling customers and Club member patrons of our Tasting Room are welcome to join us on these days (with or without olives) as we celebrate the harvest.

 If you have further questions, please contact us at (707) 431.7200 ext.
 701 or email us at firstname.lastname@example.org.